uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_decoding.rst

     marks the reference picture as LT, the operation is rolled back.
   * An IDR frame with ``frame_num != 0`` can’t be LTR.

-* If the decoder detects frame gapping, it inserts ‘fake’ (marked as non-existing) frames, updates FrameNumWrap (ITU-T H.264 8.2.4.1) for reference frames, and applies the Sliding Window (ITU-T H.264 8.2.5.3) marking process.
-‘Fake’ frames are marked as reference, but since they are marked as non-existing, they are not used for inter-prediction.
+* If the decoder detects frame gapping, it inserts "fake"’" (marked as non-existing) frames, updates FrameNumWrap (ITU-T H.264 8.2.4.1) for reference frames, and applies the Sliding Window (ITU-T H.264 8.2.5.3) marking process.
+Fake frames are marked as reference, but since they are marked as non-existing, they are not used for inter-prediction.